________________________________________________________________________________

-STANDARD FEATURES:
+STANDARD SPECIFICATIONS:

 • Indian rosewood back and sides

-• Indian rosewood hardwood binding
+• Indian rosewood binding

 • traditional 7-fan soundboard bracing pattern